 5. Inspect the thermostat

 The thermostat on your HPWH is responsible for maintaining the water temperature.
-If it’s not working properly, your unit will have to work harder to heat the water, leading to higher energy bills.
-To prevent this, it’s important to inspect the thermostat regularly and ensure it’s working correctly.
+If it’s not working properly, your unit must work harder to heat the water, leading to higher energy bills.
+To prevent this, inspecting the thermostat regularly and ensuring it’s working correctly is important.

 6. Clean the condenser coils

 The condenser coils help to transfer heat from the air to the water.
 If they become dirty, they won’t be able to do their job properly, which can lead to your unit working harder (and using more energy) to heat the water.
-To clean the coils, remove them and wipe them down with a damp cloth.
+Remove and wipe the coils with a damp cloth to clean them.

 7. Keep the area around your HPWH clean